CodeURJC-DAW-2023-24/webapp10/README.md

   ## Phase 2 MEMBERS' PARTICIPATION
+  - **Vicente Navarro Raboso**:
+    In this phase I made the load more function, to display more than nine events in the bets page.
+I also created the singup functions to allow the user to register in the app and store their information in the data base.
+I made the logout function and I fixed the login that had a few errors and didn't work.
+I make the admin page to allow the admin to add new events where the users can make their bets.
   - **Álvaro Pindado Castiñeira**:
     In this phase I developed the security and updated it to SpringBoot 3.
     My most important commits: